Gods of Egypt (film): Filming

 The film was shot in Australia.
-A crew of 200 began pre-production in Sydney in New South Wales, and producers considered filming in Melbourne in Victoria, to take advantage of the state's tax incentive.
+A crew of 200 began pre-production in Sydney in New South Wales, and producers considered filming in Melbourne, Victoria, to take advantage of the state's tax incentive.
 Docklands Studios Melbourne was too booked to accommodate Gods of Egypt, and producers were instead offered an airport facility for production.
-The Australian states New South Wales and Victoria competed to be the location of the film's production, and Summit selected NSW in February 2014.
-The state's deputy premier, Andrew Stoner, estimated that the production would add 400 jobs to the state and contribute $75 million to its economy.
+The Australian states of New South Wales and Victoria competed to be the location of the film's production, and Summit selected New South Wales in February 2014.
+New South Wales Deputy Premier Andrew Stoner estimated that the production would add 400 jobs to the state and contribute $75 million to its economy.

 Principal photography began on March 19, 2014 at Fox Studios Australia in Sydney.
 The setting of Anubis' temple was filmed at Centennial Park in Sydney, and visual effects were laid over the scene.
 The production budget was $140 million.
 Jon Feltheimer, the CEO of Summit's parent company Lionsgate, said Lionsgate's financial exposure was under $10 million due to tax incentives of filming in Australia, as well as foreign pre-sales.
 The Australian government's tax credit to have the film produced in the country covered 46% of the $140 million production budget, and most of the remaining budget was covered by the foreign pre-sales.

 In the film, the gods in humanoid form are 9 ft tall and in "battle beast" form are over 12 ft tall.
 Proyas used forced perspective and motion control photography to portray the difference in height between the actors portraying the gods and the humans.
 Proyas called the logistical challenge a "reverse Hobbit", referring to The Lord of the Rings films, in which Hobbits are depicted as shorter than humans.
-For the Sphinx, actor Kenneth Ransom portrayed the giant creature via motion capture.
+For the sphinx, actor Kenneth Ransom portrayed the giant creature via motion capture.
 For the god Thoth, who can appear as many copies, actor Chadwick Boseman was filmed hundreds of times from different angles.
 For a scene with many copies of Thoth, other actors took a day to film the scene, where Boseman filmed the scene for three days.